• Skip to primary navigation

 naan ingredients arranged in bowls on a table.

-• Sourdough starter discard - Adds tangy, complex flavor; use it to make sourdough discard focaccia with rosemary and fluffy sourdough cornbread!
+• Sourdough discard - Adds tangy, complex flavor; use it to make other delicious breads, like sourdough focaccia, sourdough cornbread, and sourdough scones.

 • Fresh cilantro - Adds aromatic herbyness